ibbles/LearningUnreal/Rendering Performance Profiling And Analysis.md

 See [[Lighting And Shadow Performance]] for tips on how to improve lighting performance.

 Not sure what goes into Light Complexity and what goes into Shader Complexity.

-## Shader Complexity

-Not sure what goes into Shader Complexity and what goes into Light Complexity.

 # Statistics Window